debanjan-giri/debanjan-giri/README.md

 # 👋 Hello World!
 I'm Debanjan Giri

-As a recent graduate, I am deeply passionate about coding and committed to continuous learning.
+I am deeply passionate about coding and committed to continuous learning.
 Eager to embark on a career in software development, I am enthusiastic about making a positive impact through meaningful projects.

 ## 💼 What I'm Excited About